magento/devdocs/guides/v1.0/config-guide/cli/config-cli-subcommands-depen.md

 </table>

 ### Sample module dependencies report
-Following is a portion of the output for a sample report:
+Following is a portion of the output for a sample module dependencies report:

 	"","All","Hard","Soft"
 	"Total number of dependencies","602","587","15"